PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

   The steady-state computation time does not include any of the exogenous parameter computation processes, the longest of which is the estimation of the baseline tax functions which computation takes 1 hour and 15 minutes.

-(Chap_NSSeqlb)=
+(SecNSSeqlb)=
 ## Stationary Nonsteady-State Equilibrium

-  In this chapter, we define the stationary nonsteady-state equilibrium of the `OG-USA` model.
-Chapters {ref}`Chap_Demog` through {ref}`Chap_MarkClr` derive the equations that characterize the equilibrium of the model.
-We also need the steady-state solution from Chapter {ref}`Chap_SSeqlb` to solve for the nonsteady-state equilibrium transition path.
+  In this section, we define the stationary nonsteady-state equilibrium of the `OG-USA` model.
+Chapters {ref}`Chap_House` through {ref}`Chap_MarkClr` derive the equations that characterize the equilibrium of the model in their non-stationarized form.
+And chapter {ref}`Chap_Stnrz` derives the stationarized versions of the characterizing equations.
+We also need the steady-state solution from Section {ref}`SecSSeqlb` to solve for the nonsteady-state equilibrium transition path.
 As with the steady-state equilibrium, we must use the stationarized version of the characterizing equations from Chapter {ref}`Chap_Stnrz`.

 (SecEqlbNSSdef)=
 ### Stationary Nonsteady-State Equilibrium Definition